Do antibiotics weaken your immune system?

 Antibiotics have the potential to save several lives, but their improper use can even harm countless lives.
 To avoid the issue of drug-resistant bacteria or worsening disease, you must follow the doctor's treatment guidelines.

-Following the doctor's prescription will not only improve your health but also decrease the risk of experiencing an extended infection.
+Following the doctor's prescription will improve your health and decrease the risk of experiencing an extended infection.
 Remember, prolonged infection can be dangerous and even infect other people.

 Ways to strengthen your immune system after taking antibiotics